Questions and answers

 To be eligible, a project must focus on the development of a biological, chemical or physical control tool or technology that is either new or improved, compared to alternative options.

-programme guidelines for detailed eligibility and assessment criteria, and to check our definition of a ‘new’ and ‘improved’ control tool or technology.
+Refer to the programme guidelines for detailed eligibility and assessment criteria, and to check our definition of a ‘new’ and ‘improved’ control tool or technology.

 9. Is funding limited to particular pest animals and/or weeds?